NFL Playoff Odds 2019: AFC, NFC Postseason Picture and Wild-Card Predictions

 Unlike some No. 6 seeds, the Colts won't be scared in the slightest of going down to NRG Stadium to face the Texans, as they won in Houston in Week 14 by three points.

-Andrew Luck is 6-4 in his career against the Texans and he threw for 399 yards in his latest trip to Houston.
+Andrew Luck is 6-4 in his career against the Texans, and he threw for 399 yards in his latest trip to Houston.

 Luck's found trouble winning on the road in the postseason, as he's 1-3 with the only win coming against Denver in the divisional round of the 2014 season, but the Colts won in their last two trips to NRG Stadium.